 [Text of the background, not more than half a page of text to provide general information in a concise manner, in order to describe the rationale of the agenda items (or issue(s)).
 See also § A2.2 of Annex 2 to Resolution ITU-R 2-8]

+The frequency range 15.4-15.7 GHz is widely used by the radiolocation and aeronautical radionavigation services for critical applications with a significant investment in airborne radar applications within this band.
+ITU-R past studies show sharing between RLS and AMS could be difficult, requiring extremely large separation distances.
+Additionally, the sub-band 15.43-15.63 GHz is allocated to the fixed-satellite service (Earth-to-space) on a primary basis for use by feeder links of non-geostationary systems in the mobile satellite service.
+The aeronautical radionavigation service in the 15.4-15.7 GHz band is used for landing systems and unmanned aircraft detect and avoid systems.
+An ITU-R Recommendation is currently being developed to provide characteristics and protection requirements for these aeronautical radionavigation systems (Document 5B/481 Annex 18).
+The sharing studies for the 15.4-15.7 GHz band should take into account the characteristics and protection requirements being developed and the airborne mobile nature of the aeronautical radionavigation systems that operate in the 15.4-15.7 GHz band.

+The 22-22.21 GHz frequency band under consideration is adjacent to the 22.21-22.5 GHz frequency band allocated to the EESS (passive).
+The 22.21-22.5 GHz frequency band allows for remote sensing observations near an H2O absorption line that is essential not only for measuring atmospheric water vapor, but also for reducing error in other geophysical parameters due to the presence of water vapor.
+Therefore, adjacent band studies are required to ensure protection of the EESS (passive) in the 22.21-22.5 GHz frequency band.

 2/1.10/3 Summary and analysis of the results of ITU-R studies

 [This section should contain a summary of the technical and operational studies performed within ITU-R, including a list of relevant ITU-R Recommendations.
 Depending on the agenda item, this section could be divided in two parts, one part dealing with the summary and the other part dealing with the analysis.
 The results of the ITU-R studies should also be analysed with respect to the possible methods of satisfying the agenda item and presented in a concise manner.]